solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 management components.

-To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server][41] article.
+To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server] article.

 # Introduction to the guide sample application

-Instead of learning multiple sample applications, the guide was focused on evolving deployment strategies.
+Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
 Readers could learn the sample application structure once and focus on how the application would need to be modified in order fit the deployment model.